phpstan/phpstan/README.md

 This feature enables incremental adoption of PHPStan checks.
 You can start using PHPStan with a lower rule level and increase it when you feel like it.

+You can also use `--level max` as an alias for the highest level.
+This will ensure that you will always use the highest level when upgrading to new versions of PHPStan.
+Please note that this can create a significant obstacle when upgrading to a newer version because you might have to fix a lot of code to bring the number of errors down to zero.

 ## Configuration

 Config file is passed to the `phpstan` executable with `-c` option: